 Increase exits from homelessness in the City of Boulder.
 Exits from homelessness is a core goal within the City of Boulder's Homelessness Strategy.

 Exits from homelessness have been tracked since the new adult system began on Oct.
 1, 2017.
-Exits will continue to be tracked throughout 2018 to assess their impact from program demand, seasonal trends and available resources.
+Exits will continue to be tracked to assess their impact from program demand, seasonal trends and available resources.

 This data is provided by the City of Boulder's Housing and Human Services Department.
 This page will be updated monthly.